jnozzi/cocoadev.com/markdown/NSScreenForAPoint.md

-If I have a point in screen coordinate system, how do I get the General/NSScreen containing that point?
+If I have a point in screen coordinate system, how do I get the NSScreen containing that point?
 More precise, I need to know what screen the origin of my window is on.
 [myWindow screen] isn't enough because it returns the screen where the largest part of the window is which isn't always the same screen as where the origin is on.